Johanne101/holbertonschool-higher_level_programming/0x0D-SQL_introduction/README.md

 <attribute name n> <data type n>);

 ```

 #Alter
 The Alter table is frequently used to specify primary and foreign key contraints, and
-make onther modifications to the table structure.
+make onther modifications to the table structure

 ```
 ALTER TABLE <table name>
 ADD CONSTRAINT <constraint name> PRIMARY KEY (<attribute list>);